-- (2) Based on a total of 54,554,634 shares of the Company's common stock issued and outstanding as of February 24, 2023. - (3) Includes 1,285,013 shares held by Solar Capital Investors, LLC and 715,000 shares held by Solar Capital Investors II, LLC, 355,107 shares held by Solar Senior Capital Investors, LLC and 77 shares held by SLR Capital Management, LLC, a portion of each which may be deemed to be indirectly beneficially owned by Michael S. Gross, by Bruce Spohler and a grantor retained annuity trust ("GRAT") setup by and for Mr. Gross by virtue of their collective ownership interest therein.
-Also includes 455,930 shares held by Solar Capital Partners Employee Stock Plan LLC, which is controlled by SLR Capital Partners, LLC.
-Mr. Gross and Mr. Spohler may be deemed to beneficially own a portion of the shares held by Solar Capital Partners Employee Stock Plan LLC by virtue of their collective ownership interest in SLR Capital Partners, LLC.
-Each of Mr. Gross and Mr. Spohler disclaim beneficial ownership of any shares of our common stock directly held by Solar Capital Partners Employee Stock Plan LLC, Solar Capital Investors, LLC, Solar Capital Investors, LLC and SLR Capital Management, LLC, except to the extent of their respective pecuniary interest therein.
+(2) Based on a total of 54,554,634 shares of the Company's common stock issued and outstanding as of February 23, 2024.

+- (3) Includes 1,285,013 shares held by Solar Capital Investors, LLC and 715,000 shares held by Solar Capital Investors II, LLC, 355,107 shares held by Solar Senior Capital Investors, LLC and 77 shares held by SLR Capital Management, LLC, a portion of each which may be deemed to be indirectly beneficially owned by Michael S. Gross, by Bruce Spohler and a grantor retained annuity trust ("GRAT") setup by and for Mr. Gross by virtue of their collective ownership interest therein.
+Also includes 642,716 shares held by Solar Capital Partners Employee Stock Plan LLC, which is controlled by SLR Capital Partners, LLC.
+Mr. Gross and Mr. Spohler may be deemed to beneficially own a portion of the shares held by Solar Capital Partners, LLC.
+Each of Mr. Gross and Mr. Spohler disclaim beneficial ownership of any shares of our common stock directly held by Solar Capital Partners Employee Stock Plan LLC, solar Capital Investors, LLC, Solar Capital Investors, LLC, Solar Capital Investors, ILC, Solar Capital Investors II, LLC, Solar Capital Investors II, LLC, except to the extent of their respective pecuniary interest therein.
 Also includes 199,466 shares held in a trust of which Bruce Spohler became co-trustee in which he and certain members of his immediate family are beneficiaries (the "Spohler Trust") and 243,021 shares held by a limited liability company in which he owns a pro rata interest (the "Spohler LLC").
 Mr. Spohler disclaims beneficial ownership of the shares in the Spohler Trust and the Spohler LLC. - (4) Includes 152,166 shares directly held by Michael S. Gross' profit sharing plan (the "Profit Sharing Plan").
-Mr. Gross may be deemed to directly beneficially own these shares as the sole participant in the Profit Sharing Plan.
+Mr. Gross may be deemed to directly beneficially own these shares as the sole participant in the Profit

+Sharing Plan.
 Also includes 117,617 shares held by certain trusts for the benefit of family members for which Mr. Gross serves as trustee (the "Family Trusts").
-Mr. Gross may be deemed to directly beneficially own these shares by virtue of his control with respect to the Family Trusts, and disclaims beneficial ownership of the securities held by the Family Trusts except to the extent of his pecuniary interest therein. - (5) Based upon information contained in the Schedule 13G filed February 13, 2023 by Thornburg Investment Management Inc. Such securities are held by certain investment vehicles controlled and/or managed by Thornburg Investment Management Inc. or its affiliates.
+The total includes 334,428 shares held by the GRAT.
+Mr. Gross may be deemed to directly beneficially own these shares by virtue of his control with respect to the Family Trusts, and disclaims beneficial ownership of the securities held by the Family Trusts except to the extent of his pecuniary interest therein.

+(5) Based upon information contained in the Schedule 13G filed February 9, 2024 by Thornburg Investment Management Inc. Such securities are held by certain investment vehicles controlled and/or managed by Thornburg Investment Management Inc. or its affiliates.
 The address for Thornburg Investment Management Inc. is 2300 North Ridgetop Road, Santa Fe, New Mexico 87506.

 Set forth below is the dollar range of equity securities beneficially owned by each of our directors as of February 24, 2023.
-We are not part of a "family of investment companies," as that term is defined in the 1940 Act.
+The Company is part of a "Fund Complex," as that term is defined in Schedule 14A and Regulation 14A under the 1934 Act.
+For purposes of this Annual Report on Form 10-K, the term Fund Complex includes the Company, SCP Private Credit Income BDC LLC, SLR HC BDC LLC and SLR Private Credit BDC II LLC.